 As an artist and educator, Sarah Mae is currently based in Boston, MA, offering massage and yoga sessions at Balans Inc, teaching dance to dancers of all ages at a variety of locations throughout the year locally and nationally.
 Sarah Mae performs and choreographs her own work, both independently and collaboratively.
 For her choreography she has received local recognition and continues to strive towards physicality and authenticity in all that she does.

-Jared Williams (co-founder/director/James K. Spriggs Scholarship Director) is a visual artist, dance-improvisor and dance-arts curator.
+Jared Williams ( Artistic Director/ Co-Founder/James K. Spriggs Scholarship Director) is a visual artist, dance-improvisor and dance-arts curator.
 In 2014 he founded Electric Fish, a nomadic studio which brings established and emerging teachers to the Boston area for three-day master classes.
 The curated monthly series is dedicated to providing rigorous education in the fields of improvisation and somatics and bringing awareness to Boston as a city to watch.
 Acting as both curator, organizer and facilitator, Jared has run over twenty workshops over two seasons, bringing dance-artists to Boston from NYC, Minneapolis, San Francisco, Montreal, Berlin and Israel.

 He served on the board of directors at Earthdance and has studied throughout the United States with dance-artists such as Frey Faust, Heidi Henderson, Chris Aiken, Nancy Stark Smith, K.J.
 Holmes and others.
 He was selected for CI Ground Research 2015 residency program in Plainfield, MA and has performed in pieces at Earthdance, Emerson College and for the Tabula Rasa series in Somerville, MA.

 In 2015 he founded New Movement Collaborative, an organization dedicated to the cultivation of contemporary dance in Boston with fellow artist Sarah Mae Gibbons.